Nonlinear Lebesgue spaces: Dense subspaces, completeness and separability: Preliminary results

 \begin{proof} See \ref{appendix:proof_lebesgue_differ_from_base_bounded}. \end{proof}

-Finally, we collect a few useful regularity results about some embeddings of nonlinear Lebesgue spaces in simpler spaces, which will come in handy in a few proofs from the following sections.
+Finally, we collect a few useful regularity results about some mappings of nonlinear Lebesgue spaces in simpler spaces, which will come in handy in a few proofs from the following sections.

 \begin{proposition}[Lipschitz continuity of restriction and pointwise distance to base mapping] Let $h\in L^0(M,N)$ and $p\in [1,\infty]$.
 Then, the mappings: \begin{enumerate}[label=(\roman*)] \item $r_B:f\in \cLph(M,N)\mapsto f|_B\in \cLph(B,N)$ for any choice of $B\in \Sigma_M$ and \item $\varphi_h: f\in \cLph(M,N)\mapsto d_N(f,h)\in \mathcal{L}^p(M,\mathbb{R}_+)$ \end{enumerate} are both $1$-Lipschitz continuous.
 Also, note that, when restricting the base space to a measurable subset, it is always assumed that we take the restriction of the base mapping $h$ to this measurable subset. \end{proposition} \begin{proof} See \ref{appendix:continuity_restriction}. \end{proof}